7 Easy Ways to Kick Your Sluggish Metabolism Up a Notch

 “People often think that restricting calories boosts metabolism, but this does the complete opposite,” says Bjork.
 Here's why: calories are the energy that fuels your body and helps your metabolism run efficiently.
 Take in too few, and you’ll start to feel fatigued and hangry.
 Ensuring that you’re filling up your plate with lean protein (like fish or meat), healthy fats (avocado, olive oil, almond butter), and lots of fruits and veggies will deliver high-quality, nutritionally dense calories to your body.
 That helps your metabolism run optimally, in turn burning calories rather than conserving them.

-To get our best wellness advice delivered to you inbox, sign up for the Healthy Living newsletter
+To get more nutrition stories delivered to your inbox, sign up for the Balanced Bites newsletter